epicsdeb/cothread/docs/cothread.rst

         This use of `catch_interrupt` to set a signal handler is an incompatible change from cothread 2.0 and earlier.

+..  function:: Callback(action, *args)

+    This function can be called from any Python thread to arrange for ``action(*args)`` to be called in the cothread's own thread.

+    Note that all callbacks are called in sequence and so any individual ``action()`` should return as soon as possible to avoid blocking subsequent callbacks -- if more work needs to be done, call ``Spawn()``.

-..  function:: iqt(poll_interval=0.05, use_timer=True, argv=sys.argv)
+..  function:: iqt(poll_interval=0.05, run_exec=True, argv=None)

     If Qt is to be used then this routine must be called during initialisation to enable the Qt event loop and create the initial Qt application instance.
     The Qt application instance is returned.

-    The normal Qt event hook does not work correctly with modal dialogs (because they run their own message loops) -- typically either a modal window will be closed immediately, or else will block the the scheduling of other cothreads, depending on whether `use_timer` is :const:`False` or :const:`True`.
+    The normal Qt event hook does not work correctly with modal dialogs (because they run their own message loops) -- typically a modal window will block the the scheduling of other cothreads.

+    If :mod:`cothread` is used in a context where there is no control over the Qt event loop then `run_exec` can be set to :const:`False` to ensure that :mod:`cothread` doesn't try to run the event loop.

 Coselect and Cosocket Functions